Luc-Saccoccio/zamonia/README.md

 - `modify` : Modify a work, takes an index, all modified fields are optional.
 Using this without any optional argument lead to no change.
 - `import-csv`/`import-json` : Import a database from a headerless (to discuss) CSV/JSON file.
 - `export-csv`/`export-json` : Import a database to a headerless (to discuss) CSV/JSON file.
+- `export-tex`: Export a table to a document.
+Altough the command indicate TeX, the template can be in any markup language.
+See the section.
 - `list` : List all the works by index and title.
 - `search` : Not implemented yet.